flakybitnet/pod-startup-lock/k8s-health/README.md

 # Kubernetes DaemonSet health check service
-Typically you would like to postpone application startup until all DaemonSets on Node (or at least mapped to the host network) are ready.
+Typically, you would like to postpone application startup until all DaemonSets on Node (or at least mapped to the host network) are ready.
-This util constantly performs DaemonSet heallthcheck and respond with `200 OK` if passed.
+This util constantly performs DaemonSet healthcheck and respond with `200 OK` if passed.

 Just add this service as a dependent endpoint to the Lock service, and lock won't be acquired until DaemonSets are ready.

 ## How it works

 ##### 1. Starts and listens for HTTP requests
-Responds with `412 Precondition Failed` until healthckeck succeeds.
+Responds with `412 Precondition Failed` until healthcheck succeeds.
 Binding `host` and `port` are configurable.

 ##### 2. Uses Kubernetes API to get a list of DaemonSets required on the same node